aramder/aramder.github.io/lcftra/_posts/2018-9-13-animation-GSE.md

 ![Photo of GSE and remote e-stop](/images/lcftra/GSE/GSE and Estop.jpg)

-With the completion of this unit we are now ready to test the animation system.
-We should be ready for a small system test by the weekend of Sep 29th.
-My goal is to have the system functioning by Oct 6th for our T1 inspection.
+With the completion of this unit, testing of the animation system has begun.

 ![External photo of GSE enclosure](/images/lcftra/GSE/enclosure external.jpg)